School of Architecture and Planning

 Foundation Design Studio Courses

 The design studio sequence (ARC 1213, ARC 1223, ARC 2156, and ARC 2166 ) in the first and second years of study are structured as laboratories in order to encourage an engaged and exploratory studio culture.
 The learning environment of the design studio actively promotes and supports the progressive development of design thinking and making through iterative design practices, discourse, and critical thinking skills.
 Throughout the sequence, direct engagement with the means, materials, and methods of design serves as a basis for increasingly more abstract and complex design operations.
-These courses combine graphic, modeling, digital and verbal visualization techniques and skills in 2D and 3D across multiple mediums and scales.
+These courses combine graphic, modeling, digital, and verbal visualization techniques and skills in 2D and 3D across multiple mediums and scales.
 The design laboratory studio sequence supports the incremental development of students’ creative and critical thinking practices.
-These practices address design in the various contexts and scales of human experience, encompassing hand and body, building and structure, room and street, as well as city and context.
+These practices address design in the various contexts and scales of human experience, encompassing hand and body, building and structure, room and street, and city and context.

 Advanced Architectural Design Studio Courses